Neuroimmunology - Cleveland

 Clinical Research

 All fellows pursue some academic activities.
-Although research is not an emphasis of the one-year clinical program, those Fellows prepare at least one manuscript for publication, participate as a sub-investigator in a few clinical trials to gain some exposure to clinical trial conduct, and carry out a focused research project.
+Although research is not an emphasis of the one-year clinical program, Fellows typically have the opportunity to prepare at least one manuscript for publication, or carry out a focused research project, AND participate as a sub-investigator in a few clinical trials to gain some exposure to clinical trial conduct.
 There are also opportunities to collaborate with Main Campus in Cleveland on research projects.

 Training in Imaging Related to MS